Most Effective Way to Lose Weight?

 Weight maintenance was defined as keeping that 10 percent off for one years’ time.

-Based on the telephone interviews, the Pen State researchers determined that the individuals following a consistence exercise program and consuming low fat protein sources reported maintenance of weight loss.
+Based on the telephone interviews, the Pen State researchers determined that the individuals following a consistence exercise workout and consuming low fat protein sources reported maintenance of weight loss.
 Those behaviors were not correlated with losing weight.

 People that said they planned meals in advance and did different types of exercises reported weight loss, but not maintenance of weight.